JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 > Using your HomeLab to host a cool website is as simple as understanding those!

+> > Want something more?
+See how to use your SSG with IPFS and ENS ([WEB3](https://jalcocert.github.io/JAlcocerT/web-domain-basics/) ready!)

 ### Pi and IoT

 Ive been tinkering with MicroControllers and MQTT protocol.